Swimming Pools and Spas

 Registering your pool or spa

-If you are the owner of land on which a pool or spa is located, you must register your pool and spa with Council by 1 June 2020.
-To register the pool or spa, complete a registration form and pay the registration and information search fee, being $79.10.
+If you are the owner of land on which a pool or spa is located, you must register your pool and spa with Council by 1 November 2020.
+To register the pool or spa, complete a registration form and pay the associated fee.

 Following registration, you will be provided with further information regarding the date of construction, the barrier standards that are applicable to your pool or spa and the date by which the barrier must be inspected and certified.